Skip to main content

 Music and Performing Arts Professions

-Dramatic Activities in The Secondary Classroom
+Dramatic Activities in the Secondary Classroom

 Theories and practices of dramatic art in relation to principles and curriculum of secondary education.
-Attention given to assembly programs, creative and formal techniques of play production for school, extracurricular club, camp, and playground
+Attention given to assembly programs, creative and formal techniques of play production for school, extracurricular club, camp, and playground in a practical training capacity.
+Allows students enrolled in certification programs to accumulate required pre-student teaching fieldwork hours.

 Course #